CyberMonitor/orquestra-docs/v1/content/tutorials/probabilistic-modeling-with-quantum-circuits.md

 ![The Bars and Stripes Dataset](../../img/tutorials/bars-and-stripes.png)*The Bars and Stripes (BAS) dataset inside a 2 × 2 pixel image.*

 The way we parametrize the elements of the BAS dataset is with four qubits, one corresponding to each of the pixels in the images (taken from top to bottom, and each row from left to right).
-More specifically, for the 2 × 2 example above, the BAS patters are represented by the bitstrings 0000, 1100, 0101, 1111, 0011, and 1010.
+More specifically, for the 2 × 2 example above, the BAS patterns are represented by the bitstrings 0000, 1100, 0101, 1111, 0011, and 1010.
 For simplicity, we can choose to map them to their corresponding computational basis states.

 ## The cost function: Clipped negative log-likelihood
 To train the model, we need a cost function which tells us if the distribution we are obtaining is similar to the target distribution or not.